Omikhleia/awesome-sile-books/dragon-de-brume-hs/README.md

 The Winter 2025 edition was produced with a special build of SILE 0.15.13 (as above), and _re·sil·ient_ 3.4.0.

+The Spring 2026 edition was produced with standard SILE 0.15.13, and _re·sil·ient_ v4.0.0.
+It doesn't require any special build of the tooling anymore.

 ## License

 ### Bibliography files